 - >> Convert the digital replicate into an interoperable form, the digital facsimile (ie copy and convert, retaining the digital replicate too).
 Batch naming and conversion.
-Document conversion process for the object - It is anticipated that Planets will offer a convenient framework for integrating various conversion tools.
+Document conversion process for the object - >> It is anticipated that Planets will offer a convenient framework for integrating various conversion tools.
 If obsolete file format is not represented, the digital preservation community can be informed and new functionality recommended.
 In the meantime, seek other tools if necessary; eg from ancestral computing community.
-Batch naming and conversion (eg from Word document to archival PDF/A using JodConverter and Open Office or Adobe Acrobat Pro)288.
+Batch naming and conversion (eg from Word document to archival PDF/A using JodConverter and Open Office or Adobe Acrobat Pro).
+Open source Irfanview can be used for batch renaming